LulinZhang/MicMacTiePHistoP/README.md

 mm3d_utils.plot_DoD([np.asarray(aIm1), np.asarray(aIm2), np.asarray(aIm3)])
 print('            DoD-CoReg                DoD-Refined-SuperGlue                DoD-Refined-GuidedSIFT')

-"""As can be seen in the visualized DoDs, the systematic errors are effectively mitigated in the DoD of SuperGlue and SIFT refined result, thanks to our dense and precise inter-epoch tie-points.
+As can be seen in the visualized DoDs, the systematic errors are effectively mitigated in the DoD of SuperGlue and SIFT refined result, thanks to our dense and precise inter-epoch tie-points.

 We chose a small region to keep the dataset compact to improve the processing efficiency of this tutorial.
 The performance of our method might improve when applied to bigger regions.
-"""